-As will be discussed further under "preparatory coursework" and "institutions of education," it is not enough to have a high GPA.
+As will be discussed further below under "preparatory coursework" and "institutions of education," it is not enough to have a high GPA.
 It matters, with regard to GPA, what kinds of courses were taken and where.
-Generally speaking, the GPA of your master's work from higher institutions matters most, as well as the courses/majors that relate most closely to the area of study for which you are applying (i.e., Old Testament/New Testament).
-This means that if you struggled in your undergraduate program, a lower GPA may not signal rejection as long as the master's work is sufficiently impressive.
+Generally speaking, the GPA matters most from the higher institutions (of your master's work) and also the courses/majors that relate most closely to the area of study for which you are applying (i.e., OT/NT).
+What that means is that if you struggled in your undergraduate program, a lower GPA may not signal rejection as long as the master's work is sufficiently impressive.
 On the other hand, it may not mean as much to an admissions committee if you earned a 4.0 in your undergraduate if the major was in a completely unrelated field.